spacetelescope/jwst/docs/jwst/introduction.rst

 - 64: No science data found

-The "No science data found" condition is returned by the ``assign_wcs`` step of ``calwebb_spec2`` pipeline when, after successfully determining the WCS solution for a file, the WCS indicates that no science data will be found.
-This condition most often occurs with NIRSpec's Multi-object Spectroscopy (MOS) mode: There are certain optical and MSA configurations in which dispersion will not cross one or the other of NIRSpec's detectors.
+The "No science data found" condition is returned by the ``assign_wcs`` step of the ``calwebb_spec2`` pipeline when, after successfully determining the WCS solution for a file, the WCS indicates that no science data will be found.
+This condition most often occurs with NIRSpec's Multi-object Spectroscopy (MOS) mode:
+There are certain optical and MSA configurations in which dispersion will not cross one or the other of NIRSpec's detectors.

 .. _run_from_python: